Biden to join governor to survey flood damage in Kentucky - The Boston Globe

-WASHINGTON (AP) — President Joe Biden and the first lady are expected to join Gov. Andy Beshear and his wife, Britainy, as they meet with families and view damage from storms that have created the worst flooding in Kentucky’s history.
+LEXINGTON, Kentucky (AP) — President Joe Biden and first lady Jill Biden arrived in Kentucky on Monday to meet with families and view damage from storms that have resulted in the worst flooding in Kentucky’s history.

 At least 37 people have died since last month's deluge, which dropped 8 to 10 1/2 inches of rain in only 48 hours.
 The National Weather Service said Sunday that flooding remains a threat, warning of more thunderstorms through Thursday.